JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor_run-protocol_tutorial.md

 Keep in mind you never have to use any of these commands.
 All of this is handled for you by either the Panel Host or the [G4 Experiment Conductor](experiment-conductor.md), and if you are happy with the default run protocol, you should never have to worry about these commands.

 But now that you have seen how these commands work, it might be more clear what the run protocol file does.
 The run protocol is the file which actually utilizes these commands to send the patterns, functions, and other parameters saved in your experiment to the panels.
 You could create your own run protocol if you wanted to change how or when any given condition in your experiment is displayed on the panels.
+Keep in mind, the run protocol is inherently more complicated than the code above because it also needs to pass information back to the Conductor to keep the user updated.
+Additional features, like the streaming feature, add code as well.
+You'll need to include this code in your custom run protocol for it to work with the Conductor software.

-So let's look at the default run protocol and see what it controls and what it doesn't.
-Please note that this tutorial does not use the default streaming protocol.
-However, if you wanted to create your own run protocol that does collect data as the experiment runs for display on the Conductor, you would want to base your run protocol off of the default streaming run protocol.
+So let's look at the default run protocol and see what it looks like.
+Please note that this tutorial uses the simplest protocol.
+However, if you wanted to create your own run protocol that includes the streaming, block logging, or combined command features, you can.
+You'd want to base it off of the provided run protocol that has the features you want to use in your own.

-__Warning__: Please do not alter the default run protocol file.
-If you would like to create your own run protocol, you may start a new `.m` file, or make a copy of the default run protocol and alter that.
+__Warning__: Please do not alter the provided run protocol file.
+If you would like to create your own run protocol, you may start a new `.m` file, or make a copy of the provided run protocol and alter that.
 {:.warning}

 # The Default Run Protocol